astropy/specutils/docs/spectral_regions.rst

 Given a `~specutils.SpectralRegion`, one can extract a sub-spectrum from a `~specutils.Spectrum1D` object.
-If the `~specutils.SpectralRegion` has multiple sub-regions then a list of `~specutils.Spectrum1D` objects will be returned.
+If the `~specutils.SpectralRegion` has multiple sub-regions then by default a list of `~specutils.Spectrum1D` objects will be returned.
+If the ``return_single_spectrum`` argument is set to ``True``, the resulting spectra will be concatenated together into a single `~specutils.Spectrum1D` object instead.

 An example of a single sub-region `~specutils.SpectralRegion`: